Dansp/horizontal_list/README.md

 # horizontal_list

 A horizontal list widget with buttons next and previous.
 You can customize your card for example and insert it on HorizontalListView widget.
-You also can change animation and insert your onw icon for buttons next and previous.

 <div>